Marketing mix modeling: Versus multi-touch attribution

 MMMs are comparable to another method called multi-touch attribution (MTA).
 In contrast to MMMs, the goal of multi-touch attribution is to measure the impact of marketing activities at a granular levels instead of in aggregate.
 The core question that MTA answers is, "What is the expected change in propensity to convert that was the result of an impression (or any form of interaction with the customer)?".
 In contrast, the equivalent questions for MMMs are, "What was the return on ad spend on mobile last year?" and "What would sales be if we shift 10% of the budget allocation to addressable TV?"

 Some users of MMM and MTA claim they are used for different purposes, and can have conflicting results.
 Moreover, the differences between the two methodologies can lead companies to have separate teams to own each measurement method.
 Although there are efforts to unify the two methods, this increases the complexity for planning and implementation.

 Versus incrementality testing

 Unlike MMM (which infers contribution from historical correlations), incrementality testing uses controlled experiments to measure causal effects of marketing spend.
 Modern approaches integrate incrementality experiments into MMM to improve identification.

+Integration of experiments into MMM

+Because MMM relies on observational time-series correlations, it is sensitive to endogeneity, omitted variables, and correlated spend.
+As a result, many modern frameworks increasingly incorporate incrementality experiments as a source of ground-truth causal lift.